chasemccoy/www/posts/titles-considered-harmful.md

 Earlier this week I listened to [Jason Kottke's recent appearance on John Gruber's podcast](https://daringfireball.net/thetalkshow/2023/03/11/ep-370) and was delighted to hear them discuss this very topic. ason is one of the original innovators of the blog form, and I've been following his blog, kottke.org, since I was old enough to care about random shit on the internet.

-Kottke.org turned *25 years old* this week, and Jason has been blogging online for even longer than that.
-And all along the way, he has experimented with the form of content on the web.
+[Kottke.org turned *25 years old* this week](https://kottke.org/23/03/kottke-is-25-years-old-today), and Jason has been publishing online for even longer than that.
+All along the way, he has experimented with the form of content on the web.
 He's not alone in that—many bloggers like him have helped to shape the form of the internet.
 The ones that cinfluenced me besides kottke.org are [Daring Fireball](https://daringfireball.net), [Waxy.org](https://waxy.org), Jim Coudal and [Coudal Partners](http://www.coudal.com), [Shawn Blanc](https://shawnblanc.net), [Rands in Repose](https://randsinrepose.com/), [Dave Winer](http://scripting.com/), and more that I'm certainly forgetting.

 Jason and John have an interesting conversation during the podcast (starting around 25 minutes in) about how the first few generations of bloggers on the web shaped the form of the web we know today.
 This largely stemmed from the material differences between print and digital mediums.